tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-uninstall/index.rst

     # CentOS / Redhat
     rm /etc/yum/yum.repos.d/wapt.list

-Uninstalling WAPT agent on MacOS
+Uninstalling a WAPT agent on MacOS
 --------------------------------

-* default uninstall of WAPT agent can be achieved with the following command:
+* default uninstall of a WAPT agent can be achieved with the following command:

   .. code:: bash